 In conclusion, there are plenty of ways to earn American Express Membership Rewards.
-The American Express® Gold Card is great for earning those valuable Membership Rewards Points and just one example of the various options consumers have.
-Whether you want to earn for grocery purchases or need a business credit card or prefer cash back, there are many choices available.
+The American Express® Gold Card is great for earning those valuable Membership Rewards Points and is just one example of the various options consumers have.
+Whether you want to earn for supermarket purchases or need a business card or prefer cash back, there are many choices available.

 Eligibility and Benefit level varies by Card.
 Terms, Conditions and Limitations Apply.
 Please visit americanexpress.com/